dglass710/pwned/ReadMe.md

 # Have I Been Pwned?
 Offline Project

+## Quick Start: Running the Docker Image

+If you just want to run the Docker image to check if your passwords have been compromised and don't need the source code or to build anything, follow these steps:

+ 1. **Ensure Docker is Installed and Running**
+    - Make sure Docker is installed on your system and the Docker daemon is running.
+ 2. **Run the Docker Container**
+    - Use the following command to pull and run the Docker image:
+    ```docker run -it dglass710/pwned```
+    - This command will start an interactive session where you can check your passwords against the offline database.

 ## Overview

 This project provides an offline version of the website HaveIBeenPwned.com.
 It enables users to check if their passwords have been compromised using data from Troy Hunt's Have I Been Pwned (HIBP) service.
 The project automates the process of downloading the latest passwords, building a database, and creating a Docker image for easy deployment and usage.